-The other four variables can be set as derived variables.
-In the numerator, τ captures the relative total compute and communication costs, which are effectively "constant" for this optimization.
-The second term captures disk spill costs for T_i 's.
-The denominator captures the degree of parallelism.
-While this objective is ideal, it is largely impractical and needlessly complicated for our purposes due to three reasons.
-(1) Estimating τ is tedious, since it involves join costs, data loading costs, downstream model costs, etc. (2) More importantly, we hit a point of diminishing returns with cpu quickly, since CNN inference typically dominates total runtime and TF anyway uses all cores regardless of cpu.
-That is, this workload's speedup against cpu will be quite sub-linear (confirmed by Figure 10(C) in Section 5).
-Empirically, we find that about 7 cores typically suffice; interestingly, a similar observation is made in Spark guidelines for purely relational workloads [12, 14].
+total runtime and DL systems like TF, anyway uses all cores regardless of cpu.
+That is, this workload's speedup against cpu will be quite sub-linear (confirmed by Figure 12(C) in Section 5).
+Empirically, we find that about 7 cores typically suffice; interestingly, a similar observation is made in Spark guidelines for purely relational workloads [13, 15].
 Thus, we cap cpu at $cpu{max} = 8$.
 (3) Given the cap on cpu, we can just drop the term minimizing disk spill/cache miss costs, since s{double} will typically be smaller than the total memory (even after accounting for the CNNs) due to the above cap.